justiceadamsUNI/Klein-Compiler/Compiler/README.txt

 	SRC: A directory containing all code for the project.
 Header files can be found in /header and implementation files of those headers found in /implementation.
+You'll notice Compiler.cpp, BuildTokens.cpp,
+	PrintASTNodeTree.cpp, ProgramValidator.cpp, SemanticValidator.cpp
-You'll notice Compiler.cpp and BuildTokens.cpp in the src/ directory.
+	and TMGenerator.coo in the src/ directory.
 They serve separate purposes and are thus separated.
-	Compiler.cpp will be our final cpp class containing all other objects and BuildTokens.cpp prints the tokens of a valid Klein file to the screen.
+Compiler.cpp will be our final cpp class containing all other objects.

 	TEST: A directory containing all files for testing our code.
 This includes unit test and arbitrary (invalid) .kln files for further testing.